maxwells/bootstrap-tags/README.md

 - Filters (allowance of only a specified list)
 - Placeholder prompts
 - Uses bootstrap button-[type] class styling (customizing your bootstrap will change tag styles accordingly)
-- Extendable with custom functions (eg, on successful tag addition, key presses, exclusions)
+- Extensible with custom functions (eg, on successful tag addition, key presses, exclusions)
 - Not tested on many browsers yet.
 Uses some HTML5 stuff, so no promises

 ## Implementation